The short 2014 legislative session is in the books. So who won, who lost, and who just broke even?

 Colleges and other nonprofit institutions — The bill to limit property tax exemptions for institutions that don’t traditionally pay tax, like colleges and universities, didn’t make it out of the Senate.
 This bill would only have taxed properties acquired after passage, but colleges still lobbied heavily against it.
 They can breathe a sigh of relief.

 Minimum Wage Earners — The minimum wage will go up to $10.10 per hour.
 Connecticut will be one of the few states where President Obama’s push for a higher minimum wage will bear any kind of fruit at all.

-Adoptees — Thanks in part to state Rep. David Alexander, D-Enfield, an adoptee himself, everyone adopted on or after October 1, 1983, will have access to their birth certificates.
+Adoptees — Thanks in part to state Rep. David Alexander, D-Enfield, an adoptee himself, everyone adopted on or after October 1, 1983, eliminated.
+Score.

 Flower Street drivers — You want to keep a street open?
 Stick a few lines in the budget implementer bill, where nobody will notice!
 That’s what Sen. John Fonfara, D-Hartford, did, in the latest maneuver in the ongoing fight between the DOT and residents over the street.
 The DOT wants to run the busway through there, while residents want to keep it open.
 Expect this one to drag on for a while.

 United Technologies — They got a $400 million tax credit deal to expand here and hire workers.
 Nice.
 This is how we grow business in this state: by shoving pots of money at massive, profitable companies who will probably leave in a decade or two anyway.

 Retirees — A bill that lays the foundation for a public retirement option for employees of private companies was passed.
 This could have been stronger, but it’s something.

 Horses — A bill rules that they’re not vicious after all — which is just what they want us to think.